 No. PAAB is responsible for deciding an appeal.
 Neither PAAB, nor its staff, can provide legal advice.

 You are not required to have a lawyer.
 You may have a lawyer, you may represent yourself, or you may authorize someone else to represent you.

 No. PAAB will review all evidence and make an independent decision on property value.
 However, the party appealing the assessment generally has the burden of proof and must prove its claim by a preponderance of the evidence.

 For appeals filed prior to 2018: You cannot change the grounds for your appeal from those raised in your protest to the local board of review.
-You may bring additional or new evidence to the hearing, as long as it relates to the grounds stated in the protest that you submitted to the local board of review.
+You may submit additional or new evidence, as long as it relates to the grounds stated in the protest that you submitted to the local board of review.

 For appeals filed during or after 2018: You can add new grounds to your appeal, in addition to those raised before the board of review.
 When filing your appeal, please indicate all grounds on which you want your appeal to be considered.
 You may amend the appeal once as a matter of course within 20 days after it is filed to add or modify the grounds for appeal.
 R. 701–126.2(3).